 How to make chocolate pots de creme in the blender

 What makes this no-cook chocolate pots de creme so quick and easy is that everything goes in the blender.
-Just heat the coconut milk (I use the beverage setting on the microwave, but you can heat it gently on the stovetop) and pour it into the blender with the rest of the ingredients.
+Just heat the coconut milk (I use the beverage setting on the microwave, but you can heat it gently in a pan on the stovetop) and pour it into the blender with the rest of the ingredients.

 Easy Dark Chocolate Pots de Creme